Schmoho/kgx/docs/transformation_and_validation_examples.md

 Upload a (sub)graph to a clean local or remote Neo4j instance.

 **Note:** This operation expects the Neo4j instance to be empty.
 This operation does not support updating an existing Neo4j graph.
 Writing to an existing graph may lead to side effects.

+When running large jobs, add the ``--stream`` flag so KGX sends each batch directly to Neo4j instead of buffering the whole graph in memory.
+Streaming uploads will create nodes and edges in the database while the command is running, making it easy to monitor progress with live Cypher queries.

 ```bash
     kgx neo4j-upload --uri http://localhost:7474 \